survivejs/react-book/manuscript/getting_started/02_implementing_notes.md

         task: 'New task'
       }])
     });
-  };
+  }
 leanpub-end-insert
 }
 ```

-If we were operating with a back-end, we would trigger a query here and capture the id from the response.
-For now it's enough to just generate an entry and a custom id.

-In case you refresh the browser and click the plus button now, you should see a new item at the list:
+Given we are binding to an instance here, the hot loading setup cannot pick up the change.
+To try out the new feature, refresh the browser and try clicking the `+` button.
+You should seem something:

 ![Notes with a plus](images/react_05.png)

 We are still missing two crucial features: editing and deletion.
-Before moving onto these, it's a good idea to make room for them by expanding our component hierarchy.
-It will become easier to deal with the features after that.
-Working with React is like this.
-You develop a component for a while until you realize it could be split up further.

-T> `this.setState` accepts a second parameter like this: `this.setState({...}, () => console.log('set state!'))`.
-This is handy to know if you want to trigger some behavior right after `setState` has completed.
+It's a good time to focus on those next.

+T> If we were operating with a back-end, we would trigger a query here and capture the id from the response.
+For now it's enough to just generate an entry and a custom id.

 T> You could use `this.setState({notes: [...this.state.notes, {id: uuid.v4(), task: 'New task'}]})` to achieve the same result.
 This [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) can be used with function parameters as well.
 See the *Language Features* appendix for more information.

 T> Using [autobind-decorator](https://www.npmjs.com/package/autobind-decorator) would be a valid alternative for property initializers.
 In this case we would use `@autobind` annotation either on class or method level.
 To learn more about decorators, read the *Understanding Decorators* appendix.

+## Implementing Deletion

+XXX

 ## Improving Component Hierarchy